vi/nbdserve/README.md

 Simple network block device server.
 Created because of usual nbd-server is tricky-ish to cross-compile.
 Also it typically requires config file, which is inconvenient for one-off use.

+There are pre-built versions for Linux, Mac, Windows and Android on [releases page](https://github.com/vi/nbdserve/releases/).

 IPv6 is supported, use options like `-a [::1]`.

 ```